Skip to main content

 The authorization server validates each resource URI:

-3. Returns invalid_target error if validation fails
+3. Returns an invalid_target error if validation fails.

 Client Registration Required